uobikiemukot/yafblib/README.md

 -	include: header-only library
 -	lib: static/shared library

-This library is part of [yaft](https://github.com/uobikiemukot/yaft/).
+This library is a part of [yaft](https://github.com/uobikiemukot/yaft/).

 ## usage